ucan-app/.github/user-manual.md

 ### Searching and interacting with posts:

 - Like or dislike posts and comments based on how helpful they are.
-- Use the search bar to find posts with certain keywords or with a certain tag. (search by tags or through comments/replies is still a work in progress)
+- Use the search bar to find posts and users with certain keywords.
 - Add comments to posts you’d wish to ask questions or engage with in any way.
 - Users will be able to reply to comments, however only one layer is allowed. (no nested replies)